Learn about many of the available medications in our database.

 Before mixing, store the vaccine in the refrigerator.
 Do not allow it to freeze.
-The vaccine may be stored at room temperature for up to 2 weeks on one occasion only.
+The vaccine may be stored at room temperature for up to 28 days.
 The sodium hydrogen carbonate sachet may be stored separately at room temperature if desired.

 After mixing, the vaccine should be consumed within 2 hours.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.